sonata-project/SonataCoreBundle/Resources/doc/reference/status_helper.rst

 Twig status helper
 ==================

-The bundle comes with a Twig helper allowing to generate CSS class names depending on an entity field.
+The bundle comes with a Twig helper allowing you to generate CSS class names depending on an entity field.

 Define a service
 ----------------
 Each service you want to define must implement the ``Sonata\CoreBundle\Component\Status\StatusClassRendererInterface`` interface.
-For instance :
+For instance:

 .. code-block:: php